hvy/chainer-infogan/README.md

 - c<sub>2</sub> ~ Unif(-1, 1)
 - c<sub>3</sub> ~ Unif(-1, 1)

 10 categorical and 2 continuous codes are sampled and concatenated with 62 noise variables z and then fed into a generator.
-Following are sample images created by a generator trained for 100 epochs on the MNIST training dataset of 60000 samples.
+Following are sample images created by a generator trained over 100 epochs on the MNIST training dataset consisting of 60000 samples.

 ### c<sub>1</sub> - 10 Categorical

-Each row represent a one-hot categorical vector.
+Each row shows 10 random images generated from the same one-hot categorical vector.
+K = 10 and hence such 10 rows, one for each categorical code.
 The network learn the latent representations of the 10 different digits with some exceptions such as the digit 1.

 <img src="./samples/c1_categorical.png" width="512px"/>